adrinjalali/adrinjalali.github.io/content/pages/home.md

 can be interpreted on the biological level.

 + \[[__Poster__](files/svm_nick_poster.pdf)\] Adrin Jalali, Nico Pfeifer, "_Analyzing How Protein Interaction Networks Improve Classification Performance in Gene Expression Data Analysis_", ISMB/ECCB 2013, Berlin, Germany.
++ Jalali A., and Pfeifer N., "_Interpretable per Case Weighted Ensemble Method for Cancer Associations_", BMC Genomics, volume 17, no. 1, 2016.

 I also worked on flow-cytometry data which is a single cell level data.
 I did it mostly